 In chapter one, O’Neil begins by explaining what a WMD isn’t.
-She describes both statistical modelling in sports, as famusly used by Billy Beane of "Moneyball" fame, and her own formula for deciding what to cook for her family each day as “healthy” and transparent models that are unlikely to scale.
+She describes both statistical modelling in sports, as famously used by Billy Beane of Moneyball fame, and her own formula for deciding what to cook for her family each day as “healthy” and transparent models that are unlikely to scale.
 Therefore, they are completely benign.

 These stand in stark contrast to the mathematical models that assess how risky a driver is based on their credit score - with low scorers paying the highest premiums - or target vulnerable people on low incomes with adverts for expensive loans.

 Harmful mathematical models have three components; opacity, scale and damage.

 These models are defined by O’Neil as a WMDs - harmful mathematical models that have three components; opacity, scale and damage.
 In the introduction, O’Neil presents a fifth-grade teacher at a Washington DC school who got an inexplicably low score on an evaluation and was unceremoniously fired.
 A model was employed to rid the school system of ineffective teachers and gave poor scores to teachers whose students showed little improvement over an academic year.

 The teacher discovered that her students had entered her class that year with artificially high scores and so it looked as if her efforts made little impact.
 But she still lost her job.
 The WMD’s word was final.